pingidentity/pingidentity-devops-getting-started/docs/docker-images/imageSupport.md

 * If we currently maintain images for PingFederate 10.0 and 10.1, when PingFederate 10.2 is released, Docker images with PingFederate 10.0 will no longer be actively maintained.
 * If a patch is released for 10.1, it supersedes the previous patch.
 In other words, if we currently maintain an image for PingFederate 10.1.2, when PingFederate 10.1.3 is released, it replaces 10.1.2.

-!!! warning "Docker Hub Images"
-    Images that have fallen out of Ping's active maintenance window will be removed from DockerHub 1 year after they were last built.

 !!!
 Info "Active Build Product Versions"
     To view products and versions actively being built, see the most recent **Release Notes**.

+## Docker Hub image removal

+Images that have fallen out of Ping's active maintenance window **are removed from Docker Hub 1 year after they were last built**.
+If you have a need to keep images longer than this period, you will need to store them in a private repository.
+The [Docker documentation](https://docs.docker.com/engine/reference/commandline/tag/) has instructions on this process.

 ## Supported OS shim